 Essentially, a brand exists to represent an entity (an organization, or a product, etc).

-But its realised value comes from the alignment of being recognized, accepted and appreciated as such by the consumer who converts.
+But its realized value comes from the alignment of being recognized, accepted and appreciated as such by the consumer who converts.

 Analogically, a chef who cooks to please only his own taste buds without consideration of his most important audience – the diners – may fail to reap value from his efforts.
 But a chef who cooks to please only the diners may also not be able to realize his fullest potential.